 - Add task lighting.
 Install lights under your kitchen cabinets for task lighting.
-You don’t have to hire an electrician.
+Though you don’t have to hire an electrician.
 You can buy battery-powered lights that stick underneath kitchen cabinets.

 - Designate a junk drawer.
 Not all drawers should store junk.
 After that, assign like items to certain drawers (and cabinets).
 If you are lucky enough to have an extra drawer, let it be the junk drawer, but cull it often.

 - Organize your kitchen as a routine.
-Just a few minutes each day (say after the dishes are done) of reorganizing will keep the space an efficient and effective work and family space.
+Therefore, just a few minutes each day (say after the dishes are done) of reorganizing will keep the space an efficient and effective work and family space.

 For more information on kitchen organizing, check out some of our previous posts:

 Enter your email address to subscribe to this blog and receive notifications of new posts by email.